Mixing Up Custom Paint Shades: The Basics of Color Mixing

 Mixing Process for Custom Paint Colors

-Mixing your own custom paint shades gives you creative control and the exact color you want.
-With some basic knowledge of color theory and the right tools, you'll be creating custom colors in no time.
+Mixing your own paint shades gives you complete creative control.
+With a little color theory and the right tools, you’ll be able to create unique hues tailored to your space.

 Primary Colors